Godsmith/trainfinity3/README.md

   - note that duplicating the map size and zooming out max makes the game stutter, so adjustments needed.
     At least in debug mode, need to test performance after exporting as well.
 - saving the game
+  - will be useful for debugging as well, since can load into a certain state
 - train collisions
   - cannot be done until we have pathfinding that takes other trains into account/signals/manual paths
 - build platforms instead of stations